beam-community/bamboo/README.md

 We designed Bamboo to be simple and powerful.
 If you run into _anything_ that is less than exceptional, or you just need some help, please open an issue.

-**Do you like to learn by watching?**

-In addition to this guide, check out the [free Bamboo screencast from DailyDrip].
-It is a wonderful introduction to sending and testing emails with Bamboo.
-It also covers some of the ways that Bamboo helps catch errors, how some of the internals work, and how to format recipients with the [`Bamboo.Formatter`] protocol.

 ## Installation

 To install Bamboo, add it to your list of dependencies in `mix.exs`.